Fangcheng-Wang/crystmatch/docs/index.md

 ```
 $ crystmatch --initial POSCAR1 --final POSCAR2 --single
 ``

-If you want to generate a list of CSMs (like in the enumeration mode) containing this CSM, simply add `--list` to the above command.

 [^1]: [FC Wang, QJ Ye, YC Zhu, and XZ Li, *Physical Review Letters* **132**, 086101 (2024)](https://arxiv.org/abs/2305.05278)